swissAlpiner/where-is-wally/README.md

 where-is-wally
 ==============================

-Use Deep Leaning to find Wally!
+Use Deep Learning to find Wally!

 Project Organization
 ------------